izou3/izou3/README.md

 ### A Little Preview About Me... 👋

-- 🔭 I’m currently working on Herome...a robot that follows you
+- 🔭 I’m currently working on Raccoon Eyes, a startup that tracks food waste
-- 🌱 I’m currently learning how to stop drilling leftwards and not shorting my pi
+- 🌱 I’m currently learning how scale our startup
 - :smirk: I'm procrastinating on starting a blog
 - 👯 I’m looking to collaborate on a human tracking hexapod
-- 🤔 I’m looking for geniuses to comprehend TfLite source code
+- 🤔 I’m looking for geniuses to comprehend vision transformers
 - 💬 Ask me about computer architecture, Edge ML, robotics, cloud tech, and software dev
 - 📫 How to reach me: ivanz36x@gmail.com
 - 😄 Fun fact: I love rain, food, and laughs!